 Publishing tools are essential for any CMS out there.
 Whether you want to publish a short piece or a long article with embedded videos/pics/documents, a good web content management system should be able to offer that.

-The publishing interface should be easy to use and to allow for content tagging, adding images and video, SEO optimization, keeping track of the editorial calendar, and much more.
+The publishing interface should be easy to use and allow for content tagging, adding images and video, SEO optimization, keeping track of the editorial calendar, and much more.

-Many web content management systems (or at least the top ones) offer the possibility of searching and installing plugins which are basically third party solutions adapted to CMS in question.
+Many web content management systems (or at least the top ones) offer the possibility of searching and installing plugins which are basically third-party solutions adapted to CMS in question.
 Whether you want to improve your SEO ranking, enhance the functionality of your site, add social media share buttons, or use an image compression tool, a good system should be able to let you find suitable solutions for your website and business.

-Good web content management systems should have built-in SEO tools within its platform or at least allow for easy implementation of third-party SEO tools.
+Good web content management systems should have built-in SEO tools within their platform or at least allow for easy implementation of third-party SEO tools.
 This is particularly important for on-page SEO optimization that includes meta optimization, page titles, image alt-tag, website security, sitemap generation, and more.

 Research and tracking performance metrics are crucial for businesses of all kinds.
 Your web content management system should be able to integrate with popular third-party analytics tools such as Google Analytics in case they do not provide native analytics.

 Popular CMSs like Drupal and WordPress make working with content a breeze.
 However, they are an attractive target for hackers and vulnerability exploits.
 When contemplating which web content management system to use pay attention to:

 - what features the platform offers management and security vise,

 - its security standards and data protection solutions.

 In order to better understand web content management today, we might as well go back in time and see how it all started.